BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 ### ExpressibleByStringLiteral

 `ExpressibleByStringLiteral` stands for a type that can be initialized with a string literal.
-The initializer `init(stringLiteral: Self.StringLiteralType)` is the only method that needs to be implemented for this protocol conformace.
+The initializer `init(stringLiteral: Self.StringLiteralType)` is the only method that needs to be implemented for this protocol conformance.

-Additionally you should consider implementing `ExpressibleByExtendedGraphemeClusterLiteral` and `ExpressibleByUnicodeScalarLiteral`.

-The former stands for the type that can be initialized with a string containing a *single* extended grapheme cluster, e.g. "ந".
+`ExpressibleByExtendedGraphemeClusterLiteral` stands for the type that can be initialized with a string containing a *single* extended grapheme cluster, e.g. "ந".
 More about the extended grapheme clusters can be found in [Unicode standard][extended-grapheme-cluster].

 `ExpressibleByUnicodeScalarLiteral` can be initialized with a string containing a *single* [Unicode scalar][unicode-scalar] value. e.g. "♥".

+When conforming to `ExpressibleByStringLiteral`, you should always evaluate whether your type can be initialized from a *Unicode scalar* and a *Grapheme Cluster literal*, and implement them as well.

 #### ExpressibleByStringLiteral and URL

-The code below extends `URL`, so that one can create it from a string.
-It is especially useful for manually typed `URL`s.
+When defining manually typed URLs and URL requests, it is handful to initialize them with a strings omitting `URL`'s initializer.

 {% highlight swift linenos %}